-There are many reasons for the growing use of shipping containers.
-For some, containers are simply a means of shipping cargo around the world.
+There are many reasons for the growing use of containers.
+For some, they are simply a means of shipping cargo around the world.
 Others use them as storage for items.
 And for others they are used to house remote laboratories, store temperature-sensitive produce, build pop-up shops and bars or safely conduct ground-breaking experiments with hazardous materials.

 With so many varied applications and uses, it’s natural that people’s needs will vary.
-As a result, the range of shipping containers available for purchase and hire can vary significantly in size and condition.
-Fortunately, this means that you can find the shipping container that is best suited to your needs, without having to spend money unnecessarily on a container with added features that you don’t need.
+As a result, the range of units available for purchase and hire can vary significantly in size and condition.
+Fortunately, this means that you can find what is best suited to your needs, without having to spend money unnecessarily on features that you don’t need.

 Shipping Container price range

 - The condition

 Whether you buy a container that is ‘new’ or second-hand makes a difference in the price.
-A ‘new’ shipping container will have carried out a single journey (with cargo) from the country it is originally manufactured in, to either you directly or via a vendor in your country who will then deliver this to you.
-These shipping containers will be in near perfect condition and are therefore suitable for use.
-These are what is referred to as one-trip or single-trip containers.
+A ‘new’ one will have carried out a single journey (with cargo) from the country it is originally manufactured in, to either you directly or via a vendor in your country who will then deliver this to you.
+These will be in near perfect condition and are therefore suitable for use.
+These are referred to as one-trip or single-trip.

-A second-hand shipping container will have been used a number of times for shipping cargo around the world.
+Second-hand will have been used a number of times for transporting cargo around the world.
 Although second-hand, it will still be made from durable COR-TEN steel and be A1 grade, meaning that it is both wind and watertight.
-If you are looking at getting a second-hand, used shipping container, it is best to discuss your needs with an expert so that you can ensure you purchase or hire the most suitable and most cost-effective shipping container for your needs.
+If you are looking at second-hand or used, it is best to discuss your needs with an expert so that you can ensure you purchase or hire the most suitable and most cost-effective unit for your needs.